Our Team

 Founder - Executive Director - Producer

-Most recently, Grace founded The White Poplar Project, a nonprofit organization rooted in Kikino Métis Settlement.
-The project is dedicated to empowering Métis youth through storytelling, acting, writing, and filmmaking, creating safe spaces for young people to build confidence, explore identity, and share their voices through creative expression.
+In the summer of 2025, Grace founded The White Poplar Project, a nonprofit dedicated to empowering Indigenous youth through immersive programming in storytelling, art, cultural traditions, and community building.
+This initiative creates safe spaces for young people to build confidence, explore their identities, and express their creativity.

-Grace’s vision is to create inclusive, culturally grounded opportunities that inspire creativity, strengthen connections to community and culture, and uplift the next generation of Indigenous youth.
-With a strong foundation in the nonprofit sector and a passion for meaningful community impact, she continues to work alongside community to co-create safe, empowering spaces that honour both tradition, innovation and storytelling.
+Grace envisions inclusive, culturally rich opportunities that inspire creativity and strengthen connections to community and culture, uplifting the next generation of Indigenous youth.
+With a solid foundation in the nonprofit sector and a wealth of experience, she continues to work collaboratively with youth and community to co-create empowering spaces that honour tradition, community, creativity, and storytelling.

 Blake Thompson